mlgym/mlgym/README.md

 tail -f event_storage.log
 ```

+## Implementation

+If you have followed the instructions in the Usage section above then now mlgym should be all setup and working in your system.
+In the
+above section we used the scripts in the example folder to show how easy it can be to train and test a model with mlgym.
+In this section
+we will focus on what components are to be used if you want to train your own custom model using mlgym.

+### Creating Blueprint

+### Using custom Neural net model

+### Creating custom activation, loss, metric functions

+### Using a local dataset

 ## MLboard

 Since MLboard frontend is still under heavy development, we would like to give you an overview of its current state and a sneak peek about what is going to come in the foreseeable future.